Martiinii/UltraScrap-cli/README.md

 - Video is age restricted
 - Video is not available in your country
 - Video doesn't exist anymore
-- The author of the video changes its visibility
+- The author of the video changed its visibility

 If the error is due to outage, wait a few minutes and try again, in any other case you have to find other way to download it.
 # Links